 However, there are many other uses of Old Bay seasonings that an average person might not be aware of.
-For instance, you can noticeably enhance the taste of your popcorn or French fries with a pinch of Old Bay seasoning.
+For instance, you can noticeably enhance the taste of your popcorn or French fries to serve along with fried chicken with a pinch of Old Bay seasoning.

 For a more fulfilling breakfast, you can sprinkle Old Bay seasoning onto your omelets.
 You can also mix this blend with cream cheese and enjoy this mixture with your morning toast.
 I’m sure that you love the divine taste that this will bring.

 Aside from the fact that Old Bay seasonings sometimes can be hard to find, some people might be allergic to them.
 Others, on the other hand, might prefer something with a slightly different taste from Old Bay.

 Whatever your need is, I’m sure that there’s a suitable Old Bay seasoning substitute for you.